technyon/nuki_hub/README.md

 - ESP32-P4 with ESP32-C6-MINI-1 module (UNTESTED)
 - ESP32-S3 with PSRAM
 - ...... <br>
-(Devices below will not support some Nuki Hub functions, be slower and/or are more likely to experience unexpected crashed)
+(Devices below will not support some Nuki Hub functions, be slower and/or are more likely to experience unexpected crashes)
 - ESP32-S3 without PSRAM
 - ......
 - ESP32 with PSRAM
 - ......
 - ESP32 without PSRAM
 - ...... <br>
-(Devices below will not support more Nuki Hub functions, be slower and/or are more likely to experience unexpected crashed)
+(Devices below will not support more Nuki Hub functions, be slower and/or are more likely to experience unexpected crashes)
 - ESP32-C6
 - ESP32-solo1
 - ESP32-C3